 600 years ago the Bohemian reformer Jan Hus was burnt alive, and in 2017 we commemorate the 500th anniversary of the Reformation.

 On the tracks of the great reformers Jan Hus, Martin Luther and Ulrich Zwingli we take you on a historical but nevertheless current tour through the Catholic dominated town.

 Constance was one of the 14 imperial cities, which, in 1529, requested the rehabilitation of Martin Luther and the remorseless spread of he Protestant faith at the Diet of Speyer in the so-called 'Protestation'.

 Nevertheless Constance was more under the influence of Zwingli than of Luther.

-Explore on this tour what induced the Episcopal town of Constance to adhere to the reformation, what happend here during the 30 years of Reformation, what unified Luther and Zwingli and what seperated them, why the Bishop emigrated "across the pond", and what kind of marks of the Reformation have been left to the present.
+Explore on this tour what induced the Episcopal town of Constance to adhere to the reformation, what happened here during the 30 years of Reformation, what unified Luther and Zwingli and what separated them, why the Bishop emigrated "across the pond", and what kind of marks of the Reformation have been left to the present.

 Scenery in a medieval brothel

 On the trail of the migrant whore